ryantd42/NY-Legislative-Git/2023/A2740B-2023/bill.md

- Introduced  by  M.  of  A. PAULIN, WALLACE, SIMONE, SIMON, LAVINE, RAGA, HEVESI, LEVENBERG, SAYEGH,  BURDICK,  SHIMSKY,  OTIS,  BURGOS,  GIBBS, TAYLOR,  ZACCARO, DAVILA -- read once and referred to the Committee on Governmental Operations -- recommitted to  the  Committee  on  Govern- mental  Operations  in  accordance  with  Assembly  Rule  3, sec.
-2 -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted to said committee
+ Introduced  by  M.  of  A. PAULIN, WALLACE, SIMONE, SIMON, LAVINE, RAGA, HEVESI, LEVENBERG, SAYEGH,  BURDICK,  SHIMSKY,  OTIS,  BURGOS,  GIBBS, TAYLOR,  ZACCARO,  DAVILA,  McDONALD  -- read once and referred to the Committee on Governmental Operations -- recommitted to  the  Committee on  Governmental Operations in accordance with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered  reprinted  as  amended and  recommitted  to  said  committee  -- reported and referred to the Committee on Codes -- reported and referred to the Committee  on  Ways and  Means -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the state finance  law,  in  relation  to  state  agency contracts with not-for-profit corporations

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 179-q of the state finance law is amended by adding a new subdivision 15 to read as follows:
   15. "NONCOMPLIANT STATE AGENCY" MEANS A STATE AGENCY THAT  HAS  FAILED TO EXECUTE CERTAIN CONTRACTS WITHIN REQUIRED TIME FRAMES.
   § 2.
 Section 179-t of the state finance law is amended by adding a new subdivision 4-a to read as follows:
-  4-A. A STATE AGENCY SHALL BE DEEMED TO BE NONCOMPLIANT IF, FOR SIX  OF THE  LAST  TWELVE  PRECEDING MONTHS, IT HAS (A) FAILED TO SUBMIT RENEWAL CONTRACTS TO THE ATTORNEY GENERAL WITHIN  THE  TIME  FRAME  REQUIRED  BY SUBDIVISION  FOUR  OF THIS SECTION WHEN NOT-FOR-PROFIT ORGANIZATIONS ARE PARTIES TO SUCH CONTRACTS AND A WRITTEN DIRECTIVE HAS BEEN  ISSUED,  (B) FAILED  TO  SUBMIT  RENEWAL  CONTRACTS  TO THE ATTORNEY GENERAL PRIOR TO COMMENCEMENT WHEN  NOT-FOR-PROFIT  ORGANIZATIONS  ARE  PARTIES  TO  SUCH CONTRACTS,  AND/OR  (C)  IN  ANY  OTHER MANNER FAILED TO FULLY EXECUTE A CONTRACT BEFORE ITS START DATE.
+  4-A.  A STATE AGENCY SHALL BE DEEMED TO BE NONCOMPLIANT IF, FOR SIX OF THE LAST TWELVE PRECEDING MONTHS,  IT  HAS  (A)  FAILED  TO  SUBMIT  ANY RENEWAL CONTRACTS TO THE ATTORNEY GENERAL WITHIN THE TIME FRAME REQUIRED BY  SUBDIVISION  FOUR  OF THIS SECTION WHEN NOT-FOR-PROFIT ORGANIZATIONS ARE PARTIES TO SUCH CONTRACTS AND A WRITTEN DIRECTIVE HAS  BEEN  ISSUED, (B) FAILED TO SUBMIT ANY RENEWAL CONTRACTS TO THE ATTORNEY GENERAL PRIOR TO  COMMENCEMENT  WHEN  NOT-FOR-PROFIT ORGANIZATIONS ARE PARTIES TO SUCH CONTRACTS, AND/OR (C) IN ANY OTHER MANNER  FAILED  TO  FULLY  EXECUTE  A CONTRACT BEFORE ITS START DATE.
   §  3.
 Section 179-bb of the state finance law is amended by adding a new subdivision 4 to read as follows:
-  4. (A)  A NONCOMPLIANT STATE AGENCY SHALL PREPARE AND TRANSMIT TO THE OFFICE OF THE STATE COMPTROLLER, BY THE END OF EVERY MONTH FOR WHICH  IT IS  NONCOMPLIANT, A REPORT ADDRESSING THOSE RENEWAL CONTRACTS WHICH HAVE

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05711-02-4
+  LBD05711-04-4
- A. 2740--A  2
+ A. 2740--B  2

- NOT BEEN SUBMITTED  TO  THE  ATTORNEY  GENERAL  WITHIN  THE  TIME  FRAME REQUIRED  BY  SUBDIVISION  FOUR OF SECTION ONE HUNDRED SEVENTY-NINE-T OF THIS ARTICLE.
+  4. (A) A NONCOMPLIANT STATE AGENCY SHALL PREPARE AND TRANSMIT  TO  THE OFFICE  OF THE STATE COMPTROLLER, BY THE END OF EVERY MONTH FOR WHICH IT IS NONCOMPLIANT, A REPORT ADDRESSING THOSE RENEWAL CONTRACTS WHICH  HAVE NOT  BEEN  SUBMITTED  TO  THE  ATTORNEY  GENERAL  WITHIN  THE TIME FRAME REQUIRED  BY  SUBDIVISION  FOUR OF SECTION ONE HUNDRED SEVENTY-NINE-T OF THIS ARTICLE.
 IN  ADDITION,  SUCH  AGENCY  SHALL  PROVIDE  NOTIFICATION REGARDING  THE SUBMISSION OF SUCH REPORT TO THE NOT-FOR-PROFIT ORGANIZA-